 According to official statistics 55 people have died and over 7,400 have been infected in the current outbreak sweeping through Mozambique since early February.
-A third of the cases have passed through cholera treatment center (CTC) of Tete city, one of three such centers set up by Médecins sans Frontières (MSF) and co-managed with Mozambican authorities.
+A third of the cases have passed through cholera treatment centre (CTC) of Tete city, one of three such centres set up by Médecins Sans Frontières (MSF) and co-managed with Mozambican authorities.
 While the number of cases is now quickly decreasing in Tete, cholera is flaring up especially in Zambezia province in the opposite eastern coast, which has recorded 1,100 cases in the past three weeks according to official figures.

 By early March, in the first two months of MSF's operations, over 3,000 people had been treated and cured in this CTC.
 For the people in Tete, life or death partly depended on how quickly they could get there once the symptoms start.

 This is their story.

 It's 8 am and David Domingos anxiously waits in front of the CTC, along with about forty people.
 He's been sleeping outside of the centre for the past two weeks.
 At first his two oldest children were being treated there.
 The day they were discharged, his toddler was admitted.
 Now it's his wife.